ejstokke/improved-eureka/README.md

 * `/universities`

-* `/universities?university=UNIVERSITYCODE` where UNIVERSITYCODE is e.g. UIB for University of bergen
+* `/universities?university=UNIVERSITYCODE` where UNIVERSITYCODE is e.g. UIB for University of Bergen